bioasp/iggy/docs/guide/guide.md

 Iggy computes minimal inconsistent cores *mics* for inconsistent model and data.
 The *mics* are connected parts of the model and indicate unreliable data or missing reactions.
+To compute the minimal inconsistent cores use the flag `--mics` as follows:

     $ iggy -n data/Yeast/yeast_guelzim.cif  -o data/Yeast/yeast_snf2.obs --mics
     _____________________________________________________________________